maria-neto/devops-23-24-JPE-1231842/CA4-Part1/README.md

 ## Building the Docker Image for the Chat Server (Version 2)

-In the second version of this assignment, the chat server is built in the host machine, and the resulting jar file is copied to the Docker image.
+In the second version of this assignment, the chat server is built in the host machine, and the resulting jar file is copied into the Docker image.
 The Dockerfile used in this version is shown below:

 ```Dockerfile